MustafaMunir123/pseudo-refresh/README.md

 ### Functionality

 - **Randomized Refresh Interval**: The extension uses a combination of minimum and maximum seconds, along with milliseconds, to calculate a random interval for refreshing the tab.
-- **Toggle Activation**: Easily enable or disable the auto-refresh feature using the toggle button in the popup interface or use shorcut keys (CTRL+SHIFT+E)
+- **Toggle Activation**: Easily enable or disable the auto-refresh feature using the toggle button in the popup interface or use shortcut keys `CTRL+SHIFT+E`
 - **Persistent Settings**: All settings are stored locally in Chrome's storage, ensuring your preferences are retained across browser sessions.

 ## Setup